-The Company does not discriminate in considering applications for employment from physically challenged persons.
+It is the policy of the company that there should be no discrimination in considering applications for employment including those from disable persons.
 All employees, whether or not physically challenged, are given equal opportunities to develop their experience and knowledge and qualify for promotion in furtherance of their careers.
-In the event of members of staff becoming physically challenged, every effort is made to ensure that their employment with the Company continues and that appropriate training is arranged.
+In the event of members of staff becoming physically challenged, every effort is made to ensure that their employment with the company continues and that appropriate training is arranged.
 It is the policy of the Company that the training, career development and promotion of physically challenged persons should, as far as possible, be identical with that of other employees.
-The Company had no physically challenged person in its employment as at 31 March 2016.
+The company had no physically challenged person in its employment as at 31 March 2017.